fusebit/everyauth-express/README.md

 #### everyauth init

 Performs one-time initialization of EveryAuth on a developer machine.
 This command will create a free Fusebit account and store the credentials necessary to access it in your home directory's `~/.fusebit/settings.json` file.
 Keep this file secret.
-You can also move this file to a new machine from which you want to access your EveryAuth configuration, like a CI/CD box or a second development machine.
+You can also move the `.fusebit` directory to a new machine from which you want to access your EveryAuth configuration, like a CI/CD box or a second development machine.

 #### everyauth service ls